The 100km teams event is designed for people who want to do the full Monty with a group of mates.

 Start time: 6am at Waihaha carpark on Western Bays Road, State Highway 32

 Race Briefing: The race briefing for the 50km, 74km, and 100km events (including relay teams) will be held on Friday 6.00pm at the Taupo Events Centre.
 Please ensure you attend this briefing as it is compulsory!
-At the briefing we will go over all the logistics of the event and well as cover need the all important health and safety and medical aspects of the event.
+At the briefing we will go over all the logistics of the event as well as cover the all important health, safety and medical aspects of the event.

 Registration: Is available on Friday 12 October at the Taupo Events Centre between 4pm and 9 pm.

 - The first runner gets the bus from either the Taupo isite (3.50am) or Whakaipo Bay finish line (4.30am) to the start line (see Transport) while everyone else sleeps in and then you meet the first runner at the first aid station or the end of the first leg.